redtreevole/Foss2020Team6project/modis/readme.md

-### this folder contains the R script and modis samples to demonstrate how to use modis data to detect the forest fire impact signals.
+### this folder contains the R script to demonstrate how to use modis data to detect the forest fire impact signals.
 ### using this page to set up a conda environment for the R
 - https://docs.anaconda.com/anaconda/user-guide/tasks/using-r-language/
-- using anancoda to install R and its packages
+- using anancoda to install R and its packages in the atmosphere
 - install R packages is always difficulty, especially for sf R package in the ubutuo environment
   this page contains useful information of how to install R spatial packages: https://www.r-bloggers.com/2020/03/installing-spatial-r-packages-on-ubuntu/